zoraviel/CSS-assignment-2/README.md

 ### Steps for part 2

 1. Edit the `article` rule in your CSS so that the flex container now places the two `section` elements side by side.
-This is a horizontal flex arrangement.
+This is a **horizontal** flex arrangement.
 You will have to change, remove, and add various flex properties to make this work.
 You will not need more than two or three different flex properties in this rule.

 2. Edit the `section` rule or rules in your CSS so that the two sides are of equal width.
 This might require adding a flex property you had not used before.
+This is for you to figure out.
+Consult the Robbins book.

 3. Remove the white background color from all sections with the `text` class.